 New South Wales is not only a beautiful place to visit, but it is also a thriving scene for many aspiring golfers.

-As Australia moves into spring and North America changes to glorious autumn, there is still plenty of time to up your game no matter where you play it.
+As Australia moves into fall and North America changes to a COVID spring, there is still plenty of time to up your game no matter where you play it.

 But with so many places to go and enjoy your favorite sport, it can be hard to sieve through them and find the ones that are truly worth your investment.
 So, let’s see what are the best golf clubs you should check out during your next visit to New South Wales.

 If you’ve never heard of Ellerston, don’t be surprised.
 This golf course was built for Kerry Packer, and it is to this day private, enjoyed only by the Packer family and a selected few.
 However, because of its amazing standing on the world’s best courses list, it deserves a mention.
 The course was designed to make players really think through their moves and play their best game.
 The course might be exclusive, but according to all reports, it is one of the most beautiful and unique custom-made courses in all of Australia.

 This gem is not only a golf course but a center for many sports enthusiasts since it has tennis courts, croquet lawns and bowling greens on sight.
 It is truly a great place to go and spend some relaxing time on a golf course that has hosted the Australian Open many times.
 It is not the easiest of courses, but everyone is welcome and you are sure to have a good time during your stay.

 One of the best golf courses in Sydney, the Long Reef stuns with its beachside location and natural beauty.

 The amazing Par 72 layout is a challenge for any golfer, but most certainly an enjoyable one.

 If you are looking to do more than just golf, it is ideal for that as well, as you can enjoy a wonderful lunch overlooking the sea, or even organize an important event, since it’s a perfect venue for special occasions, celebrations, and meetings.